chalin/code_excerpt_updater/README.md

 The second form of the instruction

-    <?code-excerpt "path/file.ext" diff-with="path2/file2.ext2" from="regexp" to="regexp"?>
+    <?code-excerpt "path/file1.ext (optional-region-name)" diff-with="path2/file2.ext2" from="regexp" to="regexp"?>
     ```
       ...
     ```

 must also be followed by a code block.
-When the code_excerpt_updater is run, it will update the content of the code block with the output of `diff -u path/file.ext path2/file2.ext2` truncated at the first diff output line that matches the `to` regular expression.
+When the code_excerpt_updater is run, it will update the content of the code block with the output of `diff -u path/filtered_file1.ext path2/filtered_file2.ext2` truncated at the first diff output line that matches the `to` regular expression, where the `filtered_file*.ext*` represents the corresponding file `file*.ext*` but with docregion tags removed.
+When an optional region name is provided, then the named regions (the same in both files) are compared.

 The `from` attribute is currently ignored.
 Both `from` and `to` are optional.

 ### c.
 Set instruction